thisisamardeep/portfolio/_posts/2021-10-07-unique-pointer-part1.md

 comments: false
 ---

-In this series we will try to implement some of the proporties of unique
+In this series we will try to implement some of the properties of unique

+pointer.In this part part 1 we will implement the below 2 properties of

+unique pointers.

+1) When the pointer goes out of scope it calls the destructor

+2) We can use arrow operator and deferencing operator on the object of

-pointer.
+   unique pointer.
 "static" keyword has many meanings in the context of c++ compiler.You can mark a

 variable as private, function call spanning,per call data.Just because static_cast